-they have complained about discrimination or supported someone else’s claim
+they have complained about discrimination or supported someone else’s claim.

 Discrimination can come in one of the following forms:

 direct discrimination - treating someone with a protected characteristic less favourably than others.

 indirect discrimination - putting rules or arrangements in place that apply to everyone, but that put someone with a protected characteristic at an unfair disadvantage.